Drive By (Flight of the Conchords): Songs

 The following songs are featured in this episode:

 "Albi the Racist Dragon"

 "Albi the Racist Dragon", sung by Jemaine, concerns the eponymous dragon's persecution by an angry mob and subsequent redemption, through the companionship of one of his victims, a "badly-burned Albanian boy."
 It is mostly spoken word set to an animated sequence in a children's TV style.
 The animated sequence was directed by Oliver Dear, a storyboard artist and illustrator.
 The plot parodies the simplistic and ridiculous resolutions that occur in plots of children's TV shows.

+As of December 2025, the song “Albi the Racist Dragon” has been removed from Spotify but it is still available on Apple Music.

 "Mutha'uckas"

 "Mutha'uckas" features Jemaine and Bret singing about their frustration with the racist vendor and other annoyances of daily life.

 "Leggy Blonde"

 "Leggy Blonde" is a love song, sung by Murray, about Jessica, the tech support lady.
 Bret and Jemaine sing backup, and other consulate staff provide percussion using office supplies.

 Cultural references

 The first TV show we see them watch on Murray's video tape is A Dog's Show.
 This is a real New Zealand television show from the 1980s that broadcast sheepdog trial competitions.

 After this, we hear an ad for What Have You Done to My House?, another TV show.
 This show is fictional, but satirizes a number of shows with the same premise.

 In the advertisement for the New Zealand's Library telephone service, the man (Taika Waititi — the writer and director of this episode) asks to reserve the new Gipsy Kings album.
 The Gipsy Kings are a French band.

 Dave makes reference to the film Escape from Alcatraz.